-Born in 1891, Zefferino Monini was assigned to the quartermaster’s during his national service where he managed a food warehouse.
+Born in 1891, Zefferino Monini was assigned to the quartermaster during his national service where he managed a food warehouse.
 When he returned to Spoleto, in Umbria, he decided to set up a food business on the strength of this experience.

-The Italian economic boom proved the right time to take on board new ways of reaching a wider clientele now more inclined to spend on quality products.
+The Italian economic boom proved the right time to take onboard new ways of reaching a wider clientele now more inclined to spend on quality products.
 With the aim of breaking into new consumer markets, Monini threw itself enthusiastically into the earliest advertising.

-To bring the firm into line with the technological, quality and service standards of the day, Monini needed a new growth strategy.
+To bring the company into line with the technological, quality and service standards of the day, Monini needed a new growth strategy.
 That same year new company head offices were opened and forty new staff were hired.

 While they were strolling around the clinic’s park Nello’s attention was caught by the hands of a gardener at work.